stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 Currently an independent package, Bepu physics is charting a course towards deeper integration within Stride.
 While it stands as a potential future replacement for Bullet physics, the package is still evolving.
 Future updates may necessitate adjustments to projects using its current version.
 We encourage users to stay updated and adaptable as we continue refining Bepu physics with with the community's support.
 The pull request can be found here: [[Physics] Bepu integration](https://github.com/stride3d/stride/pull/2131)

 ## Also good to know
-Although not directly tied to Release 4.2, we have made some other big changes.
+Although not directly tied to Release 4.2, we have some more big things going on.

 For instance to our website and documentation.
 We also had another community meeting to address all those new members.
 - [Website and documentation revamped and build process updated](https://www.stride3d.net/blog/announcing-website-update/)
 - [Contributor section moved to docs](https://doc.stride3d.net/latest/en/contributors/index.html)
 - [Community meeting October 2023](https://www.stride3d.net/blog/community-meeting-october-2023/)

+And last but not least:
+### Cross-Platform Evolution: The Stride Editor and Avalonia
+One of the most ambitious projects for Stride to date has started: The porting of the entire Stride Editor from WPF to Avalonia, a cross-platform C# UI library.
+This significant endeavor, undertaken by the former Stride developer [Kryptos-FR](https://github.com/Kryptos-FR).

+Currently, the project is in the early stages but it not only anticipates making the editor compatible with Linux and MacOS but also aligns with the long-standing community desire for broader platform support and enhanced editor functionality, including a robust plugin system.

+More details in thie pull request: [Cross-platform editor rewrite - prototype](https://github.com/stride3d/stride/pull/2034)

 ## Links
 - GitHub: [{{site.links.github-stride-url}}]({{site.links.github-stride-url}})